theodo-group/LLPhant/README.md

 ## Usage

-You can use OpenAI, Mistral, Ollama or Anthropic as LLM.
+You can use OpenAI, Mistral, Ollama or Anthropic as LLM engines.

 ### OpenAI